Mother shares harrowing experience when her toddler was almost abducted in front of her at Baton Rouge park

 BATON ROUGE - A mother described the harrowing moment a stranger tried to abduct her 18-month-old in broad daylight, right in front of her.

 "It was such a snap-second change.
-I mean, she went from, 'Hey, how are you doing?' and so nice and 'Hey sweetie,' and being a normal nice person to the craziest look on her face," the mother said.
+I mean, she went from, 'Hey, how are you doing?' and so nice and 'Hey sweetie,' and being a normal, nice person to the craziest look on her face," the mother said.

-The mother asked WBRZ not to identify her or her daughter by name, but wanted to tell her story to make sure people know what happened.
+The mother asked WBRZ not to identify her or her daughter by name but wanted to tell her story.

-On Saturday morning in the Webb Park neighborhood, the mother and daughter were having fun at the park playground like usual.
-There was no one else around until a woman came from the area of the club house and entered the playground.
+On Saturday morning, in the Webb Park neighborhood, the mother and daughter were having fun at the park playground like usual.
+There was no one else around until a woman approached the playground from the club house area.

 "She waved at me and said, 'How have you been?'"